farhang103/github-api/README.md

 # github-api
- It's github user search with their info.
+ It's a github user search with their info.